Korir-Emmanuel/PHASE_3_CAPSTONE/README.md

 How to Run the Project

-1. Install Dependencies
+1. Install code editor/use Google Colab.

-pip install -r requirements.txt

 2. Run Jupyter Notebook